pshenmic/platform-explorer/packages/api/README.md

 ```
 ---
 ### Validators
-Return all validators with pagination info
+Return all validators with pagination info.
+* `lastProposedBlockHeader` field is nullable
 ```
 GET /validators